 - Tire specs

 - UTQG Code.

+The group of three numbers following the tire type shows the width of the tire in millimeters, which is measured from a tire’s widest point of its outer sidewall to the widest point of its inner sidewall.
 Thus, we can see from the picture, the thickness of that tire is 225 millimeters.
 (25.4 millimeters = 1 inch).

+The next two numbers help us determine the tire’s load index.
+This index indicates how many pounds a tire can carry.
+It is important to note that the number indicating load index is not the exact quantity of pounds that a tire can sustain because such number is just an assigned one.
 In the example, the number 97 indicates that the tire could carry 1609 pounds.
 In order to find out the exact weight that a certain tire can carry, please refer to the following table.

 |Load index||lbs||Kg||Load index||lbs||Kg|